micromark/common-markup-state-machine/readme.md

 ## 8 Tokenization

-Implementations must act as if they use the following state machine to tokenize common markup.
+Implementations must act as if they use several state machines to tokenize common markup.
-The state machine must start in the [*Initial state*][s-initial].
+For the main structure of a document, the [block state machine][block-state-machine] is used.
+When content is closed, the [content state machine][content-state-machine] is used.
+In certain constructs, the [inline state machine][inline-state-machine] is used.

-Most states consume a single character, which may have various side effects, and either switch the state machine to a new state to reconsume the [input character][input-character], or switch it to a new state to consume the next character, or stays in the same state to consume the next character.
+Most states consume the [input character][input-character], which may have various side effects, and either remain in the state to consume the next character, switch to a new state to consume the next character, or switch to a new state to reconsume the input character.

 The exact behavior of certain states depends on state, such as the [stack of open groups][stack-of-open-groups] and the [queue][queue].

+## 9 Block state machine

+The block state machine is used to tokenize the main structure of a document and must start in the [*Initial state*][s-initial].

-### 8.1 Initial state
+### 9.1 Initial state

 *   ↪ **[EOF][ceof]**